DanielEichman/CE5_Eichman/README.md

   branch   <= controls(5);
   memwrite <= controls(4);
   memtoreg <= controls(3);
-  jump     <= controls(2);-- way to confuse eveyone and make this backwards than in the table aluop    <= controls(1 downto 0);
+  jump     <= controls(2);-- way to confuse everyone and make this backwards than in the table aluop    <= controls(1 downto 0);
 end;
 ```